Facilities and Services

 Hospitality Services focuses on unsurpassed service and top quality products to provide the campus the best dining experience possible.

-Faculty/staff dining plans are available to make dining on campus quick, easy and convenient.
-Faculty/staff dining plans can be reviewed online at www.hospitality.ttu.edu.
-Full meals, grab ‘n go choices, mini-markets, food courts, national brands, all-you-care-to-eat options, late-night meals, and a wide variety of snacks are accessible on campus.
+Faculty/Staff Dining Plans are available to make dining on campus quick, easy and convenient.
+Faculty/Staff Dining Plans can be reviewed online at www.hospitality.ttu.edu.
+Full meals, grab ‘n go choices, mini-markets, food courts, national brands, express kiosks, all-you-care-to-eat options, late-night meals, and a wide variety of snacks are accessible on campus.

-All-you-care-to-eat (AYCE) options offer a wide variety of food choices to the campus.
-The AYCE options in Hulen/Clement and Horn/Knapp offer menu entrées and themed cuisine such as made-to-order sandwiches, pizza, and stir-fry entrées.
+All-you-care-to-eat (AYCE) options offer a wide variety of balanced food choices to the campus.
+Hulen/Clement AYCE serves up themed cuisine such as made-to-order sandwiches, pizza, and stir-fry entrées.
+Smart Choices at Horn/Knapp offers unlimited fresh options as an The Horn/Knapp location from a traditional dining hall to a Smart Choices featuring unlimited fresh options and healthy fair foods by following our Smart Choices Wellness Program.
 The Fresh Plate in Bledsoe/Gordon features fresh, handcrafted hamburgers, pizza, Mexican entrees, hot sandwiches, Asian items, comfort foods, a salad bar, a fruit bar and dessert bar.

 The Market at Stangel/Murdough offers a wide variety of choices in a food court atmosphere with individually priced menu selections.
 The Market hosts many options such as Italian style subs, loaded potatoes, Mexican choices, grilled items, chicken entrées, Asian/wok foods, pizza, Italian foods, a full salad bar, and a complete café.

 The Student Union is home to a state-of-the-art food court.
-The Union Plaza food court houses menu selections from national concepts such as Sbarro® Pizza, Chick-fil-A®, and Steak Escape®.
-The Union Plaza is also home to the Union Grill, Center Sweets and the award winning Zi Asian Cuisine featuring Sushi with Gusto®.
-The Student Union also features the Union Bistro, Smart Choices, Chef’s Platter, Cold Corner, and 1923.
-The newly remolded Union Bistro is an upscale eatery that offers an assortment of specialty coffees and entrées.
+The Union Plaza food court houses menu selections from national concepts such as Sbarro® Pizza and Chick-fil-A., The Union Plaza is also home to the Union Grill, Center Sweets, SUB Station and the award winning Zi Asian Cuisine featuring Sushi with Gusto®.
+The Student Union also features the Union Bistro, Smart Choices, StrEat, Cold Corner, and 1923.
+The Union Bistro is an upscale eatery that offers an assortment of specialty coffees and entrées.
 Whether it is a gourmet breakfast served until 2 p.m., a made-to-order Boars Head® sub sandwich, or one of the delicious chef-inspired menu creations, the Union Bistro offers a fine taste to everyday campus dining.
 Smart Choices provides a healthy, fresh alternative to food restaurants, offering a wide selection of garden-fresh salad entrées, fresh fruit and wraps.
 Cold Corner features authentic Italian gelato by the scoop and fresh fruit smoothies.
 Named after the founding of Texas Tech University, 1923 serves upscale sandwiches, hot panini and unique flatbread pizzas.
-Chef’s Platter features a unique variety of menu selections from tacos to wings to homemade mac and cheese.
+StrEat features a unique variety of menu selections from street tacos to variety of specialty street food fare.

 Top Tier Catering provides professional catering for small and large events at locations both on and off the Texas Tech campus.
 For information call 806.742.1966.
 Hospitality Services’ food locations accept Faculty/Staff dining plans, cash, checks, credit cards, and the Raider Card.